 Indirect purchases cover a range of purchasing areas, including IT and telecom systems, vehicle fleets, general costs, travel and transport expenses, marketing and communication, intellectual services etc.

-The method for classifying class A, B and C purchases is a variation on the Pareto principle.
+The method for classifying class A, B and C purchases, also names Tail spend, is a variation on the Pareto principle.

-According to this classification, class C purchases are non-recurring and non-strategic.
+According to this classification, tail spend are non-recurring and non-strategic.
 In other words, they are essentially indirect purchases, ordered occasionally and at low prices.
 Although they represent a small share of direct costs, they account for a large majority of indirect expenses.

-Examples of class C purchases include office furniture and supplies, tools, hygiene products, small industrial equipment etc.
+Examples of tail spend include office furniture and supplies, tools, hygiene products, small industrial equipment etc.

 Unscheduled purchases, also known as spot purchases or ad hoc purchases, comprise any product or service required by a company on an irregular or one-off basis in order to deal with everyday situations.
 They account for approximately 20% of a company's indirect purchasing volume, yet 80% of their administrative costs.